 While these basic beliefs are common amongst all variations of Christianity, Catholicism also holds a number of exclusive views unique among Christian denominations.
 For example, while most Christians view baptism as a symbolic act, Catholics believe that the practice removes this original sin and is necessary for salvation.
 In addition, Catholics value praying to deceased saints and the Virgin Mary, whereas Christians pray only to the Holy Trinity of the Father (God), the Son (Jesus), and the Holy Spirit.
 Additional differences include Catholics' confession of sins to an Earthly priest and the Catholic belief in the existence of Purgatory.

 Top 11 Countries with the Greatest Number of Catholics (total headcount):

 Data from the CIA Factbook and the Pew Research Center has been used to identify nations with the highest population of Catholics.
 When looking at the total number of Catholics in a nation, Brazil comes out on top.
-It is estimated that at least 112 million people in Brazil are Catholic, although this number could be as high as 126 million.
+It is estimated that at least 123 million people in Brazil are Catholic, although more recent estimates say this number could now be 140 million or higher.

 The ten nations with the most number of Catholics behind Brazil are Mexico, the Philippines, the United States, Italy, France, Colombia, Poland, Spain, Argentina, and the Democratic Republic of the Congo.
 However, this list changes a bit when you look at the total percentage of a nation that practices Catholicism.

 Top 10 Countries with the Greatest Percentage of Catholics:

 - Timor-Leste - 96.9%

 - Malta - 88.7%